francescobarbarulo/pysim/README.md

 ## Repo

 The repository is organized in this way:
-- _core_ contains all the essentail data structures for running the simulator (it should not be touched excpet if you want to improve it, in this case you are welcome);
+- _core_ contains all the essential data structures for running the simulator (it should not be touched excpet if you want to improve it, in this case you are welcome);
 - _examples_ contains some demo to show how the simulator works and some of its features;
 - in the repo you can find the two _main_ programs related to the two examples.